andywar65/djeocad/README.md

 a `Title`, a short description, an image and the `DXF file`.
 In the map select the location of your `WCS origin`, then enter the `Rotation` (angle with respect to True North).
 Eventually check `Private` to prevent other users from viewing your drawing.
 Press the `Save and continue` button.
 If all goes well the `DXF file` will be extracted and a list of `Layers` will be attached to your drawing.
 Each layer inherits the `Name` and color originally assigned in CAD. `ARC`, `CIRCLE`, `LINE` and `LWPOLYLINE` entities are visible on the map panel.
 It is possible to change layer name and layer entities.
 If unnested `BLOCKS` are present in the drawing, they will be extracted and inserted on respective layer.
-Please notice that all entities forming the `BLOCK` will be placed on layer `0`. `Blocks` share the same model as `Layers`, so they can be modified in admin.
-You will be dealing with the `Block` itself, not with it's instances.
+Please notice that all entities forming the `BLOCK` will be placed on layer `0`. `Blocks` share the same model as `Layers`, so they can be modified in frontend.
 Insertion point is at (LAT=0, LONG=0).
+When updating a `Block` you will be able to access it's instances.
 ## On the frontend
 On the navigation bar look for `Projects/GeoCAD`.
 Two `List` frontend views are implemented: `List of all drawings`, `List by author`, where drawings are just markers on the map.
 Note that `private` drawings will be hidden from non authors in all views.
 Click on a marker and follow the link in the popup: you will land on the `Drawing Detail` page, with layers displayed on the map.
-If you are the author of this drawing, you can access all `CRUD` views for `Drawings` and `Layers`.
+If you are the author of this drawing, you can access all `CRUD` views for `Drawings`, `Layers` and `Insertions`.
 Note that all entities on a layer inherit layer color.
 ## Downloading
 In `Drawing Detail` view it is possible to download back the (eventually modified) `DXF file`.
 Some limitations apply: the `True North` will be respected, `ARC` and `CIRCLE` entities will be approximated to `LWPOLYLINES`, and `Layers` will have `True Colors` instead of `ACI Colors`.
 Beware that if layers have been modified and a download is performed, the stored file will be replaced too, and rotation will be set to zero (True North).
+## Changelog v1.5.0
+* CRUD of block instances
+* Ability to switch single layers on/off in drawing detail view
 ## Changelog v1.4.0
 * Extended CRUD on frontend
 ## Changelog v1.3.0